Critical Incident Management

 team zoom meeting

-USC WorkWell Center will host two weekly support group for faculty and staff through the end of March 2025.
+USC WorkWell Center will continue to host a weekly support group for faculty and staff impacted by the wildfires.
 The groups provide a space to connect, learn, and share resources within our community related to the wildfires.
 Please join to receive support and strength during this challenging time.

 This is a collaboration with Campus Support and Intervention, Keck School of Medicine Department of Psychiatry, Academic Senate and Staff Assembly.